 Herodium is no doubt one of the most beautiful and fascinating sites in Israel.
 The palace and stronghold of King Herod which stands on the artificial mountain on the edge of the desert were amazingly preserved while the archeological excavations there continue to astound us with new findings every day!
 Together we will tour and discover why Herod chose to be buried in this isolated location?
 Why did he order to cover the magnificent fortress he had built?
 And why did it take more than 30 years to locate his grave?

 The Stalactite Cave – Absalom’s Cave (Sorek Cave)

-One of Israel’s nature wonders is hidden on the slopes of Jerusalem mountains: Absalom’s cave (Sorek), a karstic cave which was discovered by mistake during an explosion in a nearby strip mine.
-There is a huge variety of stalactites and stalagmites in the cave, crowded thickly together in a form which cannot be found in other stalactite caves in the world.
-The tour in the cave feels like a visit on another planet and it is truly a feast for the eyes.
+One of Israel’s natural wonders is hidden on the slopes of Jerusalem mountains: Absalom’s cave (Sorek), a karstic cave that was discovered by mistake during an explosion in a nearby strip mine.
+There is a huge variety of stalactites and stalagmites in the cave, crowded thickly together in a form that cannot be found in other stalactite caves in the world.
+The tour in the cave feels like a visit to another planet and it is truly a feast for the eyes.